-Engraving of the Repeal of the Stamp Act Titled "The Repeal or the Funeral Procession of Miss Americ-Stamp"
+Engraving of the Repeal of the Stamp Act Titled "The Repeal or the Funeral Procession of Miss America-Stamp"

 Courtesy Dr. Gary Milan Collection